 Spending too much on items that will go down in price

-I don’t like buying clothes and phones and other electronics that don’t contribute to my good health (when it comes to health, I spend as much as needed) or safety because these are items that I can do without and that will certainly go down in price once I buy them.
+I don’t like buying clothes, phones and other electronics that don’t contribute to my good health (when it comes to health, I spend as much as needed) or safety because these are items that I can do without and that will certainly go down in price once I buy them.
 No one is going to return money for a sweater or a pair of jeans after one year.
 This money is wasted unless it’s one of a few sweaters or jeans that you have.
 If you need to buy new clothes because your old ones are in a poor condition – then it’s okay to buy new ones.
 But if you have 10+ sweaters and keep buying new ones, why?
 Does anyone really care what you’re wearing?
 Clothes are just a way to boost your confidence and show off.
 A confident person does not need that.

-As for electronics, all this madness has to stop!
+As for electronics, all this madness really has to stop.
 How many functions in your phone or TV do you really use?
 People have to understand what marketing does to them.
 Of course, they will be offered all these LCD, OLED, QLED, whatever types of TVs but as for me, I see no difference!
 I don’t care what type my TV is.
 Don’t even get me started on phones…

 People must wake up and understand that expensive phones, watches, TVs, etc. don’t make them any cooler unless they are school kids.